Industrial ‘As a Service’: Models That Work

 Equipment-as-a-Service (EaaS)

-The customer rents equipment per use/time, manufacturer retains ownership.
-Maintenance included.
+The customer rents equipment per use or time; manufacturer retains ownership and includes maintenance.

-- Classic: Rolls-Royce “Power by the Hour” — pay per flight hour, they maintain.
+- Aerospace: Rolls-Royce “Power by the Hour” — pay per flight hour, they maintain.

 - Chemical plants: cooling, compressed air, steam “as a service”.